-Representative HENRY WAXMAN (Democrat, California): Blackwater was providing security services under a contract with a Kuwaiti company called Regency.
+HENRY WAXMAN: Blackwater was providing security services under a contract with a Kuwaiti company called Regency.
 And that Regency was itself a subcontractor for ESS Support Services Worldwide, which in turn was a subcontractor for other contractors such as KBR and Fluor Corporation.
 The Fluor Corporation disputes this and the Defense Department doesn't seem to be sure what's going on.

 NORTHAM: In fact, at that hearing a spokesperson for the Army couldn't even say how many contracting companies were working in Iraq.
 These issues have led to calls for more transparency in the contracting industry.
 Doug Brooks, the president of the International Peace Operations Association, a trade group for contractors, says a lack of transparency isn't necessarily the fault of the contractors.

-Mr. DOUG BROOKS (President, International Peace Operations Association): Oftentimes the clients, which is to say governments, like to control the message going out.
+DOUG BROOKS: Oftentimes the clients, which is to say governments, like to control the message going out.
 And they will tell the company essentially, you know, if there is a media contact or something, it should come through us, which would be State Department or Department of Defense.

 NORTHAM: There's no central database, no single organization to keep track of facts and figures, and so the most basic questions regarding civilian contractors cannot easily be answered.
 What roles do the contractors play?
 What nationalities?
 How much is it costing the American taxpayer?
 And how many contractors have been killed?
 One of the most vexing questions is what legal framework do the civilian contractors fall under?

-Mr. PETER W. SINGER (Senior Fellow in Foreign Policy, Brookings Institution): They fall into a legal vacuum, a legal gray space.
+PETER W: They fall into a legal vacuum, a legal gray space.